 You have a time limit of 90 days to complain to the trader and reject the product.
 This starts from the latest of the following circumstances:

 Take note that you can only unwind a contract if the goods or digital content have not been fully consumed, the service has not been fully performed, the lease has not expired or the right has not been fully exercised.
-There may be circumstances therefore when you have not used all the goods or the service has not been completely performed - for example - and you will still have the right to unwind the contract.
-However, if you accept a discount (see the right to a discount section) for the same contract and because of the same misleading action or aggressive commercial practice, you lose the right to unwind it.
+Even if you can only return some of the goods that have not been used or if you halt the service before it has been completed, you will still have the right to unwind the contract.
+However, if you accept a discount (see the 'Right to a discount' section) for the same contract and because of the same misleading action or aggressive commercial practice, you lose the right to unwind it.

 The Regulations only require you to give the trader a clear indication of your intention to unwind the contract, but it is usually best to inform the trader in writing of your intentions.